 You can deduct goods and cash donated, but you can’t deduct services you’ve donated to a charity — even if you measure the value.

-- Tax Cheat: You can, however, deduct costs you paid while performing the service.
+- Tax Cheat: One way on how to cheat on your taxes legally is to deduct costs you paid while performing the service.

 You can’t deduct the cost of your home telephone line, even you use that phone for your business.